- Registered psychologist with the Australian Health Practitioner Regulation Agency (AHPRA)

 Therapeutic modes and areas of interest

 I take a holistic approach in the sense that many presenting psychological symptoms can be conceptualized as attempts to manage psychological pain.
 Psychotherapy involves the process of identifying and understanding the internal logic (the sequence and combination of thoughts, feelings and behaviours) which are resulting in psychological symptoms.

 I have a longstanding interest in the (negative) relationship between anxiety and creativity.
-Anxiety can be a significant factor in the inhibition of a person’s emotional and intellectual development.
-Our physical, emotional and intellectual health constitute the foundation of creativity.
 Identifying, understanding and working through anxiety (psychological pain) often results in resumed creativity.